 When someone commits to developing the debt-free lifestyle, they work their way through Dave’s seven Baby Steps.
 But what does “living like no one else” look like for a church body?
-That’s one of the topics church leaders explore when they come to Dave’s Momentum workshop.
+That’s one of the topics church leaders explore through Dave’s Financial Peace ChurchWide program.

 If using God’s financial principles in our personal lives cause us to win with money, then using God’s financial principles in our church will cause the church to win too.